LIMN

 4. Collaborative Peer Review

 Limn’s peer-review process fosters intellectual and creative exchange among editors, contributors, and reviewers.
 Every submission will be reviewed by (a) an outside reader who will review several contributions to the issue and (b) a member of the Limn editorial collective, using a concise reviewer form meant to generate focused, helpful feedback.
-Authors whose contributions are accepted for publication will then be invited to a virtual workshop, where their pieces will be read by two other contributors to the issue.
+Authors whose contributions are deemed suitable to advance (based on the reviews, consultation with editors and, where necessary, requests for additional revisions) will then be invited to a virtual workshop, where their pieces will be read by two other contributors to the issue.
 These collaborative workshops allow participants to help shape the issue as a whole and to break out into smaller clusters, consisting of an editor and several authors, to discuss the reviews and develop revision plans.
+Each article, in total then, is read and reviewed multiple times by different scholars in order to offer diverse, iterative, and ultimately constructive feedback.
 To foster mentorship and accessibility, editors work with junior scholars and others individually, as needed, throughout the process.
 Following the workshop, authors have one month to revise their contributions.
-Once resubmitted, the issue editors and Limn’s copy editor engage directly to bring the pieces and collection to their final written form.

-5. Design/Publish
+6. Design/Publish

 When all contributions have been finalized, Limn’s editors and guest editors will work with our art directors and web developers to curate and lay out the print and online editions of the issue.
 Proofs and draft layouts will be shared with authors for input and approval before publication.